Mona3087/time-coordinator/README.md

 # JIRA Time Coordinator
 ![alt text](CrossTimeCoordinator.png)

 Welcome to JIRA Time Coordinator, an asynchronous chat application designed to help your team.
 Managing resources efficiently in DevOps/SRE org can be challenging, especially when teams are large or spread across different projects.
-An app that integrates with JIRA to analyze availability and find optimal time slots for new assignments can significantly improve project management by ensuring resources are utilized effectively, reducing downtime and potential project delays.
+An app that takes JIRA data in csv to analyze availability and find optimal time slots for new assignments can significantly improve project management by ensuring resources are utilized effectively, reducing downtime and potential project delays.

 ## Features